English: Samurai Girls

 Imagine an exquisite ink painting.
 Now imagine it moves and flows like a painter is painting a picture at the same time you are watching anime.
 This is the animation quality of Hyakka Ryouran: Samurai Girls, and it’s amazing.

-Solid music and sound effects set atmosphere.
+Solid music and sound effects really helped to set atmosphere.
 Good but not great.

 1: A typical male lead who is easily embarrassed.

-2: A typical female character with the mental capacity of a 5 year old likes to get half naked.
+2: A typical female character with the mental capacity of a 5 year old children.

-Only because of great animation I gave a very good mark.
+Only because of great animation I gave it a good score.

-Hope the 2 season will have less fan service.
+Hope the 2 season will have less fan service and more sense.

 Dec 28, 2010